Mountain Brook, Alabama

 In comparison, the 2000 Census shows Mountain Brook had a population of 20,604 people and a land area of 12.24 square miles [31.7 km²].
 This gives a population density of 1,683 people per square mile [650 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Mountain Brook.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
+More information about these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...